jlroland/heart-health/README.md

 Initial model: Logistic Regression based on age and gender; hard classification had no value (all individuals predicted as low-risk); soft classification resulted in log_loss=0.29

+Some features have been omitted due to a very high percentage of missing values or a very high class imbalance.